MortenBeck/guess-the-worth/KNOWN_ISSUES.md

 # Known Issues

-**Last Updated:** 2025-11-23
+**Last Updated:** 2025-11-24
-**Status:** Post-Implementation Phase
+**Status:** Test Suite Fixed - Production Ready
-**Test Results:** 273/314 passing (87%), 41 failing, 13 skipped
+**Test Results:** 380/393 passing (96.7%), 0 failing, 13 skipped

 ---

 ## 📋 Summary

-Following the major implementation of all stages from implementation_plan.md and Final_implementation.md, the application is functionally complete with core features working correctly.
-The remaining test failures are **test infrastructure issues**, not application bugs.
+Following the major implementation of all stages from implementation_plan.md and Final_implementation.md, the application is functionally complete with core features working correctly. **All test infrastructure issues have been resolved.**

 ### Current State
 - ✅ **Authentication & Authorization**: Fully implemented and working